LumiCtrl : Learning Illuminant Prompts for Lighting Control in Personalized Text-to-Image Models: Related Work

-Learning illuminant in image generation is an essential topic in computer vision~\citep{kocsis2024lightit}.
-In terms of \textit{color}, most direct option is to apply traditional methods of color constancy~\citep{afifi2020deep, barron2017fast} or color transfer ~\citep{Luan_2017_CVPR} directly to the output, but the results are usually not satisfactory.
-Regarding \textit{illuminant}, since the T2I diffusion models are proven to be aware of intrinsic~\citep{zeng2024rgbx,kocsis2023intrinsic}, the ControlNet~\citep{zhang2023controlnet} method has allowed the appearance of different approaches that take advantage of physical image decomposition (albedo, depth, etc.) for scene relighting~\citep{kocsis2024lightit}.
-Brook et al.~\citep{brooks2023instructpix2pix} proposed Intruct Pix2Pix which allows to invert images given textual instruction.
+Learning illuminant in image generation is an essential topic~\citep{kocsis2024lightit,butt2024colorpeel}.
+In terms of \textit{color}, most direct option is to apply traditional methods of color constancy~\citep{afifi2020deep, barron2017fast} or color transfer ~\citep{Luan_2017_CVPR} directly to the output, but results are usually not satisfactory.
+Regarding \textit{illuminant}, since T2I diffusion models are proven to be aware of intrinsics~\citep{zeng2024rgbx,kocsis2023intrinsic}, ControlNet~\citep{zhang2023controlnet} method has allowed the appearance of different approaches that take advantage of physical image decomposition for scene relighting~\citep{kocsis2024lightit}.
+Brook et al.~\citep{brooks2023instructpix2pix} proposed Intruct Pix2Pix which allows to invert images given text prompt.
 Recently, Xing \emph{et al.} \cite{xing2024retinex} proposed a diffusion model based on Retinex for image relighting.
 However, little attention has been paid to methods that provide lighting control during text-driven diffusion-based image generation.
 DiLightNet \cite{zeng2024dilightnet} is pioneer in this topic, but focuses only on the relighting problem under directional lighting.
-Recently, Zhang et al.~\citep{zhang2025scaling} proposed a diffusion-based image relighting method which allows users to manipulate the original image lighting given text prompt and a preferred light direction.
-However, the model does not preserve spatial background information of the user-provided image.
-In this paper, we focus on learning a new concept and synthesizing it into the user-guided illumination while preserving all the spatial background information.
+Recently, Zhang et al.~\citep{zhang2025scaling} proposed a diffusion-based image relighting method which allows users to manipulate the original image lighting given text prompt and a light direction.
+However, model does not preserve spatial background of user-provided image.
+Here we focus on learning a new concept and synthesizing it into user-guided illumination while preserving all the spatial background information.